moiSentineL/moisentinel.github.io/src/blog/Declutter your digital life.md

 Plan the list of activities and be ruthless.
 #### Tips
-- [[Blocked Sites or App|Block sites by default]] and access only at specified times
+- Block sites by default, and access only at specified times
 	- Use site/app blockers -> Freedom, StayFocusd, Digital Detox app
 - Be really specific, and use with intention.
 - Pick only the important